-The ASTRE PforR is anchored at the Office of the President, with ANID being responsible for overall Program delivery and for coordinating with ANADEB and ATD to jointly deliver results as the three project implementing entities (PIEs).
-ANID is currently the implementing agency for the WURI Togo project and is responsible for the delivery of the Togo e-ID, the RSPM and a payment mapper.
-ANID has been designated by the Office of the President to coordinate the social protection and delivery systems.
-A Data Protection Authority (DPA) has been established under WURI and will play a key role in the use of personal data during data exchanges and the construction of the interoperable social information system under this PforR.
-The Ministry of Economy and Finance will ensure that resources are made available to the various agencies.
-The main positive social impacts of the PforR are the following: for cash transfers and financial inclusion, these are increased consumption and enhanced food security, better access to basic social services, the creation of IGAs for the household, the empowerment of women, social inclusion, the elimination of the feeling of exclusion of households, the exit of households from a state of vulnerability; for capacity building and setting up a management systems, these are the clear targeting of beneficiaries, the reduction or elimination of duplication, the optimization of the use of resources, the identification of beneficiaries, the efficiency of the social protection action, optimization of public spending and the improved coordination of policy action for social protection.
-The negative environmental impacts of these same activities include the destruction of flora by charcoal production activities and the cutting and sale of firewood, which are assessed as being of low importance.
+The ASTRE PforR is implemented from the Ministry of Digital Economy and Transformation, under the coordination of the National Agency of Identification (ANID).
+As such, ANID will be

+The main positive social impacts of the PforR are the following On the activity of cash transfers and economic inclusion, these are access to basic social services, the creation of IGAs for the household, the empowerment of women, social inclusion, the elimination of the feeling of exclusion of households, the exit of households from a state of vulnerability; on the activity of capacity building and setting up a management system, these are the clear targeting of beneficiaries, the reduction or elimination of duplication, the optimization of the use of resources, the identification of beneficiaries, the avoidance of benefiting from multiple allocations, the efficiency of the social protection action; on the activity of capacity building, these are the optimization of public spending and the coordination of policy, action and social protection The negative environmental impacts of these same activities include the destruction of flora by charcoal production activities and the cutting and sale of firewood, which are assessed as being of low importance.
 We also note the decrease in carbon sequestration capacity, which is also considered to be of low importance.

-1. The implementation of the activities of this PforR may entail the following social risks: (i) risks related to the health and safety of consultants, beneficiaries during field meetings, trainers and others who are considered "project workers"; and (ii) risks related to SEA/SH may arise from power relations (hierarchy, positioning, economic advantages, etc) in the context of the proximity of the project to the beneficiaries and the proximity of female and male workers and workers and beneficiaries during targeting or other encounters. (iv) Risks related to the movement of beneficiaries, to collect their cash money from the counters provided for this purpose.
+The implementation of the activities of this PforR may entail the following social risks: (i) risks related to the health and safety of consultants, beneficiaries during field meetings, trainers and others who are considered "project workers"; and (ii) risks related to AES/HS may arise from power relations (hierarchy, positioning, economic advantages, etc) in the context of the proximity of the project to the beneficiaries. (ii) ATS/HR risks may arise from power relations (hierarchy, positioning, economic advantages, etc.) in the context of the proximity of female and male workers and workers and beneficiaries during targeting or other encounters. (iii) Risks related to beneficiaries traveling to collect their allowances.

-There could be land conflicts related to the use of arable land for IGAs; women beneficiaries of cash for IGAs form associations to demand arable land; this will put pressure from the landowners to pay for land due to the scarcity of arable land.
+There could be land conflicts related to the use of arable land for IGAs; women beneficiaries of cash for IGAs form associations to demand arable land; this will put pressure on landowners to pay for land due to the scarcity of arable land.

 The program could develop a sense of frustration in the rural community (the ineligible), and thus exclusion.
-The ASTRE PforR Program may crate social expectations that must be respected, as the household could become indebted while waiting for the benefits.
+The ASTRE PforR Program is a social expectation creation that must be respected, as the household could become indebted while waiting for the benefits.